SanaTameem/To-do-List/README.md

 ### Deployment

-I have deployed this project using: Github pages
+I have deployed this project using: gh pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>